Derbyshire Halls & Houses

 architectural historian and Chief Curator and H J Heinz Curator of Drawings at the RIBA

 Tour assembles 1230 at Chesterfield Station followed by 1300 at Rutland Arms Hotel, Bakewell.
 Afternoon: Haddon Hall (fortified medieval manor house).
 Evening introductory talk.
 Four nights at Rutland Arms Hotel.

 Morning: Staunton Harold Church (17th century with fine panelled interior) and Melbourne Church.
-Afternoon: Melbourne Hall and gardens (early 18th century garden in the manner of Le Notre).
+Afternoon: Melbourne Hall gardens (early 18th century garden in the manner of Le Notre) and Renishaw Hall gardens.

 6 Sep — 10 Sep 2021